AntoineAllioux/thesis-public/README.md

 # Higher Structures in Homotopy Type Theory

+This repository contains an up-to-date version of my PhD thesis.

 ## Abstract

 The definition of algebraic structures on arbitrary types in homotopy type theory (HoTT)